 About Jefferson Hospital

 Jefferson was the first hospital in Pennsylvania recognized by the American Heart Association as a STEMI Receiving Center.
-Jefferson’s cardiac department has won multiple awards and accreditation for outstanding cardiac care.
-Jefferson has also won the “Get with Guidelines” Stroke Gold Plus quality achievement and Blue Distinction for Maternal Care, and Knee and Hip replacement.
+Its cardiac department has won multiple awards and accreditation for outstanding cardiac care.
+Jefferson also won the “Get With The Guidelines®” Stroke Gold Plus quality achievement and the Blue Distinction for Knee and Hip replacement.

 Nurses committed to quality